Discover How to Easily “Paint” without Paint

 Creating a Fun Mess while “Painting”

 All the kids I know love to paint.
 Once my son tried painting for the first time, he was hooked and has not stopped asking to paint since.
+And while we do keep washable paint on hand at most times, there’s times we run out or need to switch it up.

 While this seems like a small switch to adults, kids have never seen items used this way, and they are building the foundations of critical thinking skills.
 Changes in the materials also gives kids a new avenue of creativity vs regular paint alone.